up

 Policy Assumptions

-Revenue and resource estimates presented are the result of the recommended policies of the County Executive for the FY26 budget.
+Revenue and resource estimates presented are the result of the recommended policies of the County Executive for the FY27 budget.
 Even though it is assumed that these policies will be effective throughout the six-year period, subsequent Council actions, State law and budgetary changes, actual economic conditions, and revised revenue projections may result in policy changes in later years.

 Demographic Assumptions

-- The County population will continue to increase from 1,058,474 in 2023 to 1,129,811 by 2034.
+• County population will continue to increase from 1,082,273 in 2024 (Census) to 1,150,536 by 2034.
 This reflects an average annual growth rate of 0.6 percent.

-- Montgomery College full-time equivalent student enrollments are projected to decrease from 17,147 in FY25 to 16,208 in FY29.
+• Montgomery College full-time equivalent student enrollments are projected to increase from 15,515 in FY26 to 18,737 in FY30.

 Economic Assumptions